 There are over 1000 ready-for-use machine vision filters tested and improved in hundreds of applications.
 They have many advanced capabilities such as outlier suppression, subpixel precision or any-shape region-of-interest.

-Without writing a single line of code, you can create custom and scalable program flows.
+There is no coding, but you can still create custom and scalable program flows.
 Loops, conditions and subprograms (macrofilters) are realized with appropriate data-flow constructs in the graphical way.
+Version 5.0 also adds parallel programming.

 You can use user filters to integrate your own C/C++ code with the benefits of visual programming.
 It takes 30 seconds to build first user filter and 5 seconds to update one after recompilation.
 This video shows how easy and straightforward it is.